I’ve learned a lot in the past month of writers conferences–connecting, sharing, making goals and taking inventory.

 I want to live there.
 I want to drink more sweet tea and say “y’all” and “honey, sugar” to strangers and call my friends “Sweet Potato” and rock on a front porch as the rain patters down.
 I want to live in Blue Ridge.

-Unfortunately, Blue Ridge is an event, not … read the rest. . .
+Unfortunately, Blue Ridge is an event, not a place.
+Well, it’s both, but when it’s not an event, it can … read the rest. . .

 Thank you, Mary Thompson, for urging my return back to California.
 If I could stay here, surrounded by these amazing people, I would.
 But once the conference is over and the halls are empty, I’ll return to Catford Manor and the High Desert.